imbossdev/ds-algo-practice/README.md

 O(1) - Constant - Single operation, no loops
 O(n^2) - Quadratic - 2 nested loop of the input. if 3 nested loops then O(n^3) and so on
-O(n!) - Oh no - Loop for every element in the input
+O(n!) - Oh no - Loop for every element in the input O(logn) - Simple means least number of steps needed to traverse a tree to get the result.
+Mostly used in tree data structures.

 Most solution have tradeoff between Speed and Memory.
 For speed we would need to sacrifice memory and viceversa.